Pinhole Photography Book

 Why Pinhole?

 These limitations of the pinhole camera make photography new again for me.
-This return to simplicity has taught me a lot about photography and the way I see and view the world.
-There is a beauty to this simplicity that is often lost in a digital world.
-A pinhole image is an organic handmade photograph that invites a conversation of what we gain and what we are loosing with technology becoming a bigger part of our lives.
+This return to simplicity has taught me a lot about photography and the way I view the world.
+I discovered there is a beauty to this simplicity that is often lost in a digital world.
+A pinhole photograph is an organic, handmade image that invites a conversation about what we gain and what we lose as technology becomes a bigger part of our lives.

 The Kickstarter

-I will be launching a Kickstarter soon to pre-order the book.
-There will be additional rewards available like limited edition silver gelatin darkroom framed prints.
-I will also be offering a special VIP pinhole photography workshop.
+I will be launching a Kickstarter soon to help fund this project.
+Backers will be able to pre-order the book, and receive additional rewards like limited edition silver gelatin darkroom framed prints.
+Another reward is a special VIP pinhole photography workshop.
 With your help, I hope we can make this book a reality.

-The design of the 128-page hardcover coffee table book already has a first draft.
-Then it’s on to polishing the design and proofing.
-If the Kickstarter is successful, goal is to have the completed book in hand for November delivery.
+I have already completed the first design for the 128-page hardcover coffee table book.
+Then it’s on to polishing the design, proofing, and pre-press.
+If the Kickstarter is successful, my goal is to have the completed book in hand for November delivery.

 I’m excited at the prospect of sharing my best pinhole photography with you.